-As of June 30, 2016 and 2015, the Fund had \$26,845 and \$25,490, respectively, invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
-The money market mutual fund is classified as cash and cash equivalents.
-The following represents the GASB evaluation of this asset for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.
+As of June 30, 2017, the Fund had \$26,942 invested in a money market mutual fund (BlackRock Liquidity FedFund Administration Shares).
+As of June 30, 2016, the Fund had \$26,845 invested in a money market mutual fund (Federated Prime Cash Obligations Fund).
+Both are classified as cash and cash equivalents.
+The following represents the GASB evaluation of these assets for interest rate risk, credit risk, concentration of credit risk and custodial credit risk.